|

 • Pour about 1 inch of water in a saucepan.
 Bring the water to a simmer and then turn the heat to low.

 • Place a metal bowl over the simmering water.
-Add the chocolate and heat until it has melted.
+Add the semisweet and unsweetened chocolate and heat until it has melted.

 • Sift the confectioners' sugar and then measure 1 1/2 cups.

-• With an electric mixer or whisk, beat about 1/2 cup of the confectioners’ sugar and 1 tablespoon of the boiling water into the melted chocolate.
-Repeat with another 1/2 cup of the confectioners’ sugar and another tablespoon of boiling water.
-Beat in the remaining 1/2 cup of sugar and 1 more tablespoon of water.
+• Add 1/2 cup of the confectioners' sugar and 1 tablespoon of the boiling water to the bowl with the melted chocolate.
+Whisk or beat with an electric mixer until smooth.
+Repeat with another 1/2 cup of the confectioners' sugar and another tablespoon of boiling water.
+Beat in the remaining 1/2 cup of confectioners' sugar and 1 more tablespoon of water.

-• Add the corn syrup and vanilla and beat until smooth.
+• Add the corn syrup and vanilla and beat or whisk until smooth.

 • The mixture should be thick but pourable.
 If necessary, add more boiling water, about 1/4 to 1/2 teaspoon at a time, as needed.

-• Spoon the chocolate glaze evenly over the cake and spread gently.
+• Spoon the chocolate glaze evenly over the cake and spread gently to cover the top and sides.

 • Makes enough to ice a Bundt cake or cover an 8- or 9-inch one-layer cake.